lucasjfriesen/jamoviPsychoPDA/README.md

 Next either:

-Download the 'DIF.jmo' file and use the sideload function in jamovi,
+For the current stable version download the correct file from your operating system in the 'versions' folder.

 or

+For the most up-to-date version download the 'psychoPDA.jmo' file.

+Once the file is downloaded, use jamovi's sideload function to install the module.

-You can clone this repository and compile the module within R with `jmvtools`.
+Alternatively, You can clone this repository and compile the module within R with `jmvtools`.

 ```
 install.packages('jmvtools', repos=c('https://repo.jamovi.org', 'https://cran.r-project.org'))